Icinga/icinga2/doc/3-monitoring-basics.md

     disable_notifications = false

+If the dependency should be triggered in the parent object's soft state, you need to set `ignore_soft_states` to `false`.

 The dependency state filter must be defined based on the parent object being either a host (`Up`, `Down`) or a service (`OK`, `Warning`, `Critical`, `Unknown`).